mynew4/cmangos-docs-wiki/Build-CMaNGOS-for-Mac-OS-X.md

 $cmake -G "Unix Makefiles" -DCMAKE_OSX_ARCHITECTURES=x86_64
 $make
 ```
-When the compile process is done, a new file named vmapextractor should be in vmapextractor directory
+When the compile process is done, a new file named vmapextractor should be in vmapextractor directory<br>
 We copy to our game client directory for later use:

 `$cp vmapextractor/vmapextractor /Applications/World\ of\ Warcraft`